 Our integrated approach to improving health and education:

-- Operating 12 monthly health clinics, focusing on patient education and encourage health lifestyle changes
+- Focusing on patient education and encouraging health lifestyle changes

 - Increasing access to information about family planning and provide family planning methods at our health clinics